 For more details, see our KB article on the Required In-Cab Materials.

 With the required materials are in the cab, the last thing to do is make sure you know how to transfer logs to the DOT Inspector.

 From the DOT inspection screen, the top right button allows for transferring logs to an inspector.
 From this page, there are three options: Wireless Web Services (WWS), E-mail to DOT and E-mail to Myself. *Please note “Email to Myself” is only for driver reference and should not be used in a Roadside Inspection.

-Once selecting either WWS or Email, you will be prompted with a window asking if you'd like to transfer the log and a comment field.
+Once selecting either WWS (recommended) or Email to DOT, you will be prompted with a window asking if you'd like to transfer the log and a comment field.
 Enter a comment if provided by the Enforcement Agent.
-After that, tapping the green Send Logs button will send the DOT the logs.
+After that, tapping the Send Logs button will send the DOT the logs.